-Mr Barron is a Chartered Accountant and has over 13 years in corporate advisory.
+Mr Barron is a Chartered Accountant and has over 14 years in corporate advisory.
 Mr Barron has advised and guided many companies undertaking fundraising activities in Australia and seeking to list on the ASX.

 In addition, Mr Barron has been involved in many corporate reconstructions, mergers and acquisitions and has played a key role in the recapitalisation of a number of ASX companies.

-Mr Barron is also a member of the Institute of Company Directors.
-Mr Barron is a Director and Shareholder of Ventnor Capital Pty Ltd and Ventnor Securities Pty Ltd which specialises in the provision of corporate advice to junior resource companies.
+Mr Barron is a member of the Institute of Company Directors and is a Director and Shareholder of Ventnor Capital Pty Ltd and Ventnor Securities Pty Ltd which specialise in the provision of corporate advisory services to a variety of junior ASX companies.